hugomoran159/IIP2/pages/index.md

     SELECT
         Development_Finance AS source,
         Tenure AS target,
-        -- Sum capital only for the Finance->Tenure stage from original data SUM(Capital) AS value
+        SUM("Capital") AS value,
+        any_value(pathId) AS pathId -- Select pathId
-    FROM sankey_a.sankey_a -- Use original data for this stage -- Ensure links have value and valid nodes
+    FROM sankey_a.sankey_a -- Use reformatted file
-    WHERE Capital > 0 AND Capital IS NOT NULL
+    WHERE "Capital" > 0 AND "Capital" IS NOT NULL GROUP BY Development_Finance, Tenure
-      AND Tenure IS NOT NULL AND Tenure != ''
-      AND Development_Finance IS NOT NULL AND Development_Finance != ''
-    GROUP BY Development_Finance, Tenure
 ),
 -- Stage 2 Links: Tenure -> Purchaser